High Blood Pressure (Hypertension)

 This pamphlet answers questions you may have after having a heart attack.
 It includes ways to lower your risk factors for heart disease, medications, and more.

 An implantable cardioverter defibrillator (ICD) finds and corrects dangerous fast heart rates that start in the bottom of your heart.
-This pamphlet explains how your heart beats, what happens if you have problems with your heartbeat, what an ICD is, and what will happen after your procedure.
+This pamphlet explains what an ICD is and what will happen after your procedure.